 For information about other grants visit the QCOSS grants page.

-Queensland small businesses can apply for a Small Business Adaption grant of up to $10,000 under a new $100 million package to help them counter the impact of COVID-19.
-The new grants program had been developed to assist those small businesses forced into hibernation, to restructure or to significantly change their business operations or move online.
+Queensland small businesses can apply for a Small Business Adaption grant of $2,000 up to $10,000 under a second $100 million package to help them counter the impact of COVID-19.
+The new grants program has been developed to assist those small businesses forced into hibernation, to restructure or to significantly change their business operations or move online.

 The grants can be used to help pay for financial, legal or other professional advice, marketing and communications activities, digital or technology strategy development, or to buy specialised digital equipment or business-specific software to help move the business online.

-Social Ventures Australia has prepared a short guide that collates the key opportunities for not-for-profits and charities available as a result of Australian Government announcements at 22 April 2020.
+Social Ventures Australia has prepared a short guide to the key opportunities for charities and not-for-profits available as a result of Australian Government announcements at 22 April 2020.
 The guide will be updated as frequently as required to ensure it remains useful as governments continue to announce new measures.

 Social Impact Hub grants